-- Responsibility and fines: In future, it will be much easier for companies to be held responsible for violations relating to data they have collected.
+- Responsibility and fines: It is much easier for companies to be held responsible for violations relating to data they have collected.
 Punishments for this can include heavy fines.

 Security of personal data

 - Mandatory documentation: A major focus of the GDPR is on the accountability of companies.
 Unlike in the past, companies are now obliged to document their data protection compliance by means of in-house documentation.
-They need to be able to inform the authorities at all times about the following: which data is stored, for which purpose it is stored, how the data is stored, as well as when it is deleted by the company.
+They need to be able to always inform the authorities about the relevant data that is being stored, for which purpose it is stored, how the data is being stored, as well as when it is deleted by the company.
 If required, the company should be able to provide a list of all this relevant information.

 - Privacy by Default: This particular provision of the GDPR stipulates that, in principle, the data protection variant that is most friendly must be implemented in advance.
 This saves consumers from having to struggle through complex technical settings when trying to impose restrictions on data processing.

-- Permission (agreement, works agreement): In the future it will be the case that individuals will still have to explicitly agree to the use of their personal data.
+- Permission (agreement, works agreement): Individuals still have to explicitly agree to the use of their personal data.
 In addition, the consent of the employee or consumer is only valid for the stated purpose.
-And, the declaration of consent must be formulated in a way that is comprehensible and should also be easily revocable.
+And the declaration of consent must be formulated in a way that is comprehensible and should also be easily revocable.
 Revoking the agreement needs to be as easy for the customer as the original consent.
 Under the EU GDPR, the requirements for effective consent have increased.
 A gross imbalance between the parties involved can lead to both the voluntary nature of the contract being void, as well as bring about the conclusion of the contract.

 - Deleting data: Personal data may only be stored for as long as it is necessary for its intended purpose.
 If the authorization expires (e.g., if the consent is revoked or the contract is fulfilled), then the data must be deleted.

-The GDPR contains hardly any rules which are specific to the area of online trading.
+The GDPR contains few rules that are specific to the area of online trading.
 Instead, it formulates general principles of data protection, the sub-areas of which are regulated by other laws and regulations.
 Nevertheless, the abstract standards of the General Data Protection Regulation also feature some innovations relating to online trading.
 More information on this can be found in the following two sections.

 Things stay the same – for the moment at least!

-First and foremost, one very important thing to remember is that, in addition to the aforementioned regulations for companies, the GDPR initially means relatively few changes when it comes to online trading.
-The core themes for website operators – cookies, user tracking, spam, and direct marketing – are not expected to be subject to change until 2019 at the earliest.
+First and foremost, in addition to the mentioned regulations for companies, the GDPR initially means relatively few changes when it comes to online trading.
+The core themes for website operators – cookies, user tracking, spam, and direct marketing – are regulated.

-Therefore, website operators and online retailers should definitely keep an eye on the e-privacy regulation.
-In contrast to the GDPR, which regulates principles of data protection law, the e-privacy regulation will relate to a very special area: the protection of privacy in everyday digital life.
+Therefore, website operators and online retailers should keep an eye on the ePrivacy regulation.
+In contrast to the GDPR, which regulates principles of data protection law, the ePrivacy regulation will relate to a very special area: the protection of privacy in everyday digital life.
 This is where website operators are expecting further regulations.